CoconutJJ/AMACSS/a48_study_guide.md

 give us a whole new level of control.
 The ability of being able to create a pointer and dereference it somewhere later in your code is a very powerful tool.

-Let's review some of the basic operations:
+Let's review some of the basic operations and how this dereference operation will fit in:

 Let's first define our Node `struct`

 ~~~c
 typedef struct __node__ Node; // don't worry about this, this is called
                               // prototyping.
 It's so we can use the